 |Toxicity||Toxic to humans, toxic to pets|

 Once flowers are spent, deadhead the blooms.
-When the whole stalk of flowers is spent, cut the stalk to the ground to keep your iris healthy and neat.
+When the whole stalk of flowers is spent, cut the stalk to the ground to direct energy to the roots, instead of forming seed heads.
 Once the first heavy frost comes or your leaves yellow for the season, you can cut your iris foliage to the ground to prevent iris bores from overwintering in the leaves.
 However, do not be tempted to remove the foliage before then, as the greenery is still performing photosynthesis, providing the plant with energy necessary for next year’s blooms.

 Once the foliage is trimmed back for the winter, be sure to cover the rhizomes with something to help protect them, such as sand or mulch.
 Remove this in the spring.
 Irises are a great choice for areas with wildlife as they are deer resistant.
 Common pests include iris borers.

 Most iris varieties do best in full sun.
-They can tolerate partial shade, but too much shade will prevent them from flowering.
+Some varieties can tolerate partial shade, but too much shade will prevent them from flowering.

 Because the iris likes both moisture and well-draining soil, watering consistently and deeply is very important.
 Just be sure not to overwater, as too much water in the soil can cause problems such as root rot.
-Though they appreciate consistent water, irises are drought-resistant and won’t die quickly if they are deprived of water for a short time.
+Though they appreciate consistent water, most iris varieties are drought-resistant and won’t die quickly if they are deprived of water for a short time.